 If the settlement conference does not result in a settlement, the deputy judge will order that the matter may proceed to trial.
 As few matters actually reach this stage, this discussion will not center on this part of the process.

 The deputy judge will issue a judgment at the conclusion of the trial.
 This will be in the form of an order which will outline the terms of the judgment.

-Even though a judgment has been awarded at a trial or through a default judgment proceeding, one cannot assume that the judgment debtor (the party that must pay) will cooperate.
-Collecting on a judgment is often the most difficult part of the process.
-Accordingly, the court provides several mechanisms to assist the judgment creditor (the party that is owed) with obtaining its award, including, without limitation, debtor examinations, garnishment, writs of seizure and sale and writs of delivery.
+Even though a judgment has been awarded at a trial or through a default judgment proceeding, one cannot assume that the judgment debtor (the party who must pay) will cooperate.
+Collecting on a judgment can often be a difficult part of the process.
+Accordingly, the court provides several mechanisms to assist the judgment creditor (the party who is owed) with obtaining its award, including, without limitation, debtor examinations, garnishment, writs of seizure and sale and writs of delivery.

 The foregoing is meant only to be a brief overview of the Small Claims Court process.
 Many important elements, such as motions and appeals, are also available.
 As a result, the above should not be treated as legal advice and is for informational purposes only.

 If you require formal legal advice concerning a Small Claims Court matter or any other civil litigation matter, you are advised to contact a lawyer.

 1. The maximum monetary claim permitted in Small Claims Court was raised from $25,000.00 to $35,000.00 effective January 1, 2020.